-Pension Plan: Certain employees participate in the AgriBank District Retirement Plan, a District-wide multi-employer defined benefit retirement plan.
+Pension Plan: We participate in the AgriBank District Retirement Plan, a District-wide multi-employer defined benefit retirement plan.
+The plan is comprised of two benefit formulas.
+At their option, employees hired prior to October 1, 2001, are on the cash balance formula or the final average pay formula.
+New benefits-eligible employees hired between October 1, 2001, and December 31, 2006, are on the cash balance formula.
+Effective January 1, 2007, the defined benefit retirement plan was closed to new employees.
 The Department of Labor has determined the plan to be a governmental plan; therefore, the plan is not subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended (ERISA).
 As the plan is not subject to ERISA, the plan's benefits are not insured by the Pension Benefit Guaranty Corporation.
 Accordingly, the amount of accumulated benefits that participants would receive in the event of the plan's termination is contingent on the sufficiency of the plan's net assets to provide benefits at that time.
 This plan is noncontributory and covers certain eligible District employees.
 The assets, liabilities, and costs of the plan are not segregated by participating entities.
 As such, plan assets are available for any of the participating employers' retirees at any point in time.
 Additionally, if a participating employer stops contributing to the plan, the unfunded obligations of the plan may be borne by the remaining participating employers.
 Further, if we choose to stop participating in the plan, we may be required to pay an amount based on the underfunded status of the plan.
 Because of the nature of the plan, any individual employer is not able to unilaterally change the provisions of the plan.
 If an employee transfers to another employer within the same plan, the employee benefits under the plan transfer.
 Benefits are based on salary and years of service.
 There is no collective bargaining agreement in place as part of this plan.